codelyfe/ShipWr3ck-Web-Browser/README.md

 ## 🔐 Encrypted Notes

-ShipWr3ck includes a built-in encrypted notes feature that allows you to securely store notes with optional password protection.
+ShipWr3ck Web Browser includes a built-in encrypted notes feature that allows you to securely store notes with optional password protection.
 Access it by clicking the Notes button in the secondary menu.

 ### Getting Started